IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {{multi-technology-link-setup}};

-- the P-PNC1 to update the configuration of the existing IP link, in case of LAG, or configure a new IP link, in case of Equal Cost Multi-Path (ECMP), between
-PE13 and P16, as described in {{multi-technology-link-setup}};
+- the P-PNC1 to update the configuration of the existing IP link, in case of LAG, or configure a new IP link, in case of ECMP, between PE13 and P16, as described in {{multi-technology-link-setup}};

 - the P-PNC1 to update the bandwidth of the selected TE path between